tarekziade/share/README.rst

 GET /<email>/<appname>/key
 --------------------------

+**Requires an FxA Oauth authentication**

 Returns the keys of a given user for a given app.
 The returned value is a json mapping containing:

 - pubKey: the public key
 - encPrivKey: the encrypted private key
 - nonce: the nonce used to encrypt the private key

+The encPrivKey and nonce fields are sent back only if the authenticated user owns the email.

 POST /<email>/<appname>/key